 A 403(b) retirement plan is a fairly specific retirement plan that is generally only available to public education organizations, some non-profit organizations – 501(c)(3) organizations, or self-employed ministers.
 It is very similar to the 401(k) in treating employee contributions as salary deferrals before income tax is paid, which allows the distributions to grow tax-deferred until the money is actually taxed when funds are withdrawn.
 In essence, the primary advantage to 403(b) plans over 401(k) plans, is its inherent simplicity.
 The requirements for accounting and annual reporting to the Internal Revenue Service (IRS) for 403(b) plans are far less stringent.

 A defined benefit plan (often called a pension plan) is usually funded by employer contributions, although in some plans, employees can contribute, and is intended to provide certain specified benefits to the employee after retirement, usually in the form of a monthly annuity for life.
 These plans appear in both the public and private sectors.
 Often, the benefit is determined by a formula taking into account the highest salary received and the total number of years worked for the employer (such as a “high-three” or “high-five” plan).
 Plans are typically funded by employer contributions based upon employee earnings outlined above.

-Upon divorce, no matter the plan, the drafting of a “qualified domestic relations order”, or QDRO, is required to adequately disburse all the types and forms of benefits outlined above to an alternate payee, generally, a former spouse.
-QDRO Masters at the Willick Law Group has been drafting QDROs for defined contribution plans and defined benefit plans for over two decades, and its vast experience will help ensure that your QDRO is properly drafted, while accounting for the intricacies required in the drafting process.
+Upon divorce, no matter the plan (as long as it is covered by ERISA), the drafting of a “qualified domestic relations order”, or QDRO, is required to adequately disburse all the types and forms of benefits outlined above to an alternate payee, generally, a former spouse.
+QDRO Masters at the Willick Law Group has been drafting QDROs for defined contribution plans and defined benefit plans for over three decades, and its vast experience will help ensure that your QDRO is properly drafted, while accounting for the intricacies required in the drafting process.